ohirose/bcpd/README.md

 ### Tuning parameters

 - `-w [real]`: Omega.
 Outlier probability in (0,1).
 - `-l [real]`: Lambda.
 Positive.
-It controls the expected length of displacement vectors.
+It controls the expected length of deformation vectors.
 Smaller is longer.
 - `-b [real]`: Beta.
 Positive.
 It controls the range where deformation vectors are smoothed.
 - `-g [real]`: Gamma.
 Positive.
-It defines the randomness of the point matching during the early stage of the optimization.
+It defines the randomness of the point matching at the beggining of the optimization.
 - `-k [real]`: Kappa.
 Positive.
 It controls the randomness of mixing coefficients.

-The expected length controlled by lambda is sqrt(D/lambda).
+The expected length of deformation vectors is sqrt(D/lambda).
 Set gamma around 2 to 10 if your target point set is largely rotated.
 If input shapes are roughly registered, use `-g0.1` with an option `-ux`.
 The default kappa is infinity, which means that all mixing coefficients are equivalent.
 Do not specify `-k infinity` or extremely large kappa to impose the equivalence of mixing coefficients,